cgarwood82/formbotXplorer/0_Xplorer/README.md

 ### ☕ Like this project?

-Support Dan on [coff.ee/Dan_3dp](https://coff.ee/Dan_3dp) – every coffee helps keep the printers running smoothly! 😊
+You can upport Dan – every coffee helps keep the printers running smoothly! 😊

 [![Buy Me a Coffee](https://img.shields.io/badge/Buy%20me%20a%20coffee-%E2%98%95-orange)](https://coff.ee/Dan_3dp)